AdaCore/spark2014/docs/lrm/source/packages.rst

     a.
-If a unit has elaboration code that can directly or indirectly make a call to a subprogram in a with'd unit, or instantiate a generic package in a with'd unit, then if the with'd unit does not have pragma Pure or Preelaborate, then the client should have a pragma Elaborate_All for the with'd unit.
-For generic subprogram instantiations, the rule can be relaxed to require only a pragma Elaborate.
-[This rule is the same as the GNAT static elaboration order rule as given in the GNAT Pro User's Guide.]
+If a unit has elaboration code that can directly or indirectly make a call to a subprogram in a with'd unit, or instantiate a generic unit in a with'd unit, then if the with'd unit does not have pragma Pure or Preelaborate, then the client should have a pragma Elaborate_All for the with'd unit.

     b.
 For each call that is executable during elaboration for a given library unit package spec or body, there are two cases: it is